traject/traject/doc/settings.md

 * `log.level`:  Log this level and above.
 Default 'info', set to eg 'debug' to get potentially more logging info, or 'error' to get less. https://github.com/rudionrails/yell/wiki/101-setting-the-log-level

-* `log.batch_size`: If set to a number N (or string representation), will output a progress line to DEBUG log, every N records. (use -d to turn logging to DEBUG to see.)
+* `log.batch_size`: If set to a number N (or string representation), will output a progress line to log. (by default as INFO, but see log.batch_size.severity)

+* `log.batch_size.severity`: If `log.batch_size` is set, what logger severity level to log to.
+Default "INFO", set to "DEBUG" etc if desired.

 * `marc_source.type`: default 'binary'.
 Can also set to 'xml' or (not yet implemented todo) 'json'.
 Command line shortcut `-t`